-The following standards are considered for applicants to DCCs Alternative Certification Program:
+The following standards are considered for applicants to DCC's Alternative Certification Program:

-- Applicant must have graduated with a bachelor degree from an accredited college or university, - The admissions committee considers all previous college coursework, - Student must be in good financial standing with each college or university previously and/or currently attending, - The admissions essay must satisfactorily address points A and B, - Minimum cumulative GPA of 2.75 on a 4.0 scale, - Minimum grade of %2+(3.0) or better in ENGL-1310 Composition I, ENGL-1320 Composition II, and SPCH-2310 Speech, - Evaluations indicating the student has the academic ability, character, motivation, and maturity to succeed in DCCs Alternative Certification Program, and - Pre-Admittance Content Test (PACT).
+- Applicant must have graduated with a bachelor's degree from an accredited college or university, - The admissions committee considers all previous college coursework, - Student must be in good financial standing with each college or university previously and/or currently attending, - The admissions essay must satisfactorily address the essay instructions. - Minimum cumulative GPA of 2.75 on a 4.0 scale, - Minimum grade of "B" (3.0) or better in ENGL-1310 Composition I, ENGL-1320 Composition II, and SPCH-2310 Speech, - Evaluations indicating the student has the academic ability, character, motivation, and maturity to succeed in DCC's Alternative Certification Program, and - Pre-Admittance Content Test (PACT).
 Must be taken and passed prior to student teaching/internship.

-For more information, contact Dallas Christian Colleges Office of Admissions at admissions@dallas.edu.
+For more information, contact Dallas Christian College's Office of Admissions at admissions@dallas.edu.